Skip to content

 • pure-Python shim package

-• installs the host backend by default
+• installs no native backend by default

-• proteus-python-backend-host
+• proteus-python-backend-host-llvm22

 • native host backend wheel for Linux and macOS

-• proteus-python-backend-cu12
+• proteus-python-backend-cuda12-llvm22

 The user-facing import surface remains: